mloubout/SC20Paper/response.md

 As we elaborate in R2, it's not just about decomposing a grid.
 Devito deals with distribution of sparse functions, python-level distributed arrays, decomposition over sub-domains and much more.

-> There was some mention of threads, [...].
+> some mention of threads, [...].
 Only the MPI is detailed.

 Correct.
 We refer to other papers for all these other aspects.